DanEscher98/StudyNotes/docs/Computing/hs-thoughts_monads.md

 ---
-title: Thoughs about Monads
+title: Thoughts about Monads
-author: Daniel Sanchez
+author: Danyiel Colin
 ---

 ## Applications of Monads